Does DINOv3 Set a New Medical Vision Standard? Benchmarking 2D and 3D Classification, Segmentation, and Registration: Task Adaptation

 \subsection{Classification}

-Our primary evaluation protocol is linear probing: the DINOv3 \cite{dinov3} backbone remains frozen, and only a single linear layer is trained on top of the extracted features using Binary Cross-Entropy (BCE) loss with a learning rate of 0.005, a batch size of 1024, and for 50 epochs.
+Our primary evaluation protocol for the 2D X-ray, 2D endoscopic, and 3D CT datasets is linear probing.
+In this setting, the DINOv3 \cite{dinov3} backbone remains frozen, and only a single linear layer is trained on top of the extracted features using binary cross-entropy (BCE) loss with a learning rate of 0.005, a batch size of 1024, and for 50 epochs.

-For the CT-RATE \cite{ct-rate} dataset, we additionally perform k-Nearest Neighbors (k-NN) evaluation.
+For the CT-RATE \cite{ct-rate} dataset, we additionally perform k-nearest neighbors (k-NN) evaluation.
 We extract feature embeddings for all scans, and for each of the 18 disease categories (treated as independent binary tasks), k-NN predicts the presence or absence of the disease based on feature similarity.

 For whole-slide pathological classification tasks, we use the multiple instance learning (MIL) paradigm.
 Each WSI is tiled into non-overlapping 224$\times$224 patches and treated as a bag $X=\{\mathbf{x}_i\}_{i=1}^{N}$.
 Per-patch features are extracted with a frozen DINOv3 encoder (with global average pooling) to obtain $\mathbf{e}_i\in\mathbb{R}^{D_0 \times 1}$.
 We then apply a learnable linear projection: